 Welcome to ITS!
-Learn more about our strategic partnerships with 5 MSPs!
+Learn more about our strategic partnership with Afineol!

 Cybersecurity

-If I told you 10 years ago that artificial intelligence (AI) would be so advanced, it would allow someone on the internet to take on another person's face in real time – you wouldn't have believed me.
+If I told you ten years ago that artificial intelligence (AI) would be so advanced, it would allow someone on the internet to take on another person's face in real time – you wouldn't have believed me.
 It treads the realm of science fiction with a little bit of horror mixed in.

 a hacker doing a deepfake attack